You have skipped the navigation, tab for page content

 One of the older players to make their NRL debut at age 26, Fuller has looked up to the likes of Cody Walker who got their start late and given the way he burst onto the scene, there were questions about whether he’d look to other clubs to get more game time.

-However Fuller, who has been part of the Redcliffe Dolphins Cup squad since making the move across town as a teenager following a stint with the Brisbane Broncos Under 20 side, wasn’t ever considering a move away from a place that has “felt like home” since 2026.
+However Fuller, who has been part of the Redcliffe Dolphins in their Colts and Cup squads since making the move across town as a teenager following a stint with the Brisbane Broncos Under 20 side, wasn’t ever considering a move away from a place that has “felt like home”.

 Trai Fuller scores on debut